How to Draw an Umbrella: Rainy Day Art Project for Kids

-Umbrella Patterns
+Umbrella Drawing

 This tutorial is a bit of a cross between a connect the dots, and a DIY project.
 My experience is that elementary students need a bit of help in setting up an evenly spaced octagon, but providing the entire shape doesn’t help them think things out.
 The solution?
 A template that you can print that has just the eight dots so their umbrella gets off to a good start, and the rest will be up to them.
 There’s a tutorial below for this solid color version, and another for the fancier pattern version further down on this page.
 I hope one of them is the perfect support for your students learning how to draw an umbrella!